 Next, head on up to the Walnut Street Pedestrian Bridge for a bird’s-eye view of the Tennessee River and a one of a kind look at the Scenic City.
 Connecting Northshore to downtown, this iconic blue-trussed bridge is a favorite destination in Chattanooga and one of the most popular walking bridges in the world.

-3 p.m. : After lunch is the perfect time to sidle down Frazier Avenue and visit the many unique shops and boutiques that populate Northshore.
+3 p.m. : After lunch is the perfect time to sidle down Frazier Avenue and visit the many unique shops and boutiques that make up the Northshore Merchants Collective.
 Blue Skies has regionally made jewelry and doodads, and it is the perfect place to find a gift for someone back home (or for yourself).
-For antiques, collectibles, and other items around the house, Burlap & Board on River Street has lots of unique offerings.
+For trendy clothing, accessories, and more, check out one of the boutiques like River City Apparel, Luxe, or Belle Rive.
 For the best extra-virgin olive oil from around the world, Olive Chattanooga is a fun place to explore, while the In-Town Gallery features a wide range of original artwork from more than 30 local artists.

 As you walk, keep an eye on the ground to learn some new dance moves: step-by-step instructions for jives like the Waltz and the Cha Cha are embedded into the sidewalk and promise to elicit giggles as you try to follow along.